martillansky/content-vault-contracts/README.md

 - Use `permissions[tokenId][user]` to check user access.
 - Use `getNonce(owner)` to retrieve the current nonce for signature replay protection.
 - All `storeContent*` functions require `PERMISSION_WRITE`.
+- Schemas cannot be updated or deprecated once set.
+- Content CIDs can be encrypted (specified by `isCIDEncrypted` flag).
+- Metadata must conform to the vault's schema.

 ---